 The Spirit of Tequila is made with real Blue Agave and modeled on the depth and balance of a Reposado.
 It shows warm oak and gentle vanilla with a clean pepper heat and subtle smokiness that work naturally in agave-based cocktails.
 In mixed drinks, it has the presence to hold up to citrus, the structure to balance sweetness, and the clarity to stay defined when combined with stronger flavors.
 It performs reliably in Margaritas, Palomas, Ranch Waters, and any build that expects an agave spirit with enough character to stay present.

 La Batanga is closely associated with the town of Tequila, Mexico, and is often credited to Don Javier Delgado Corona of La Capilla, one of the most respected bars in the region.
-The drink itself is straightforward, but its reputation comes from how firmly it’s rooted in place.
+The drink itself is straightforward, but its reputation comes from how firmly it is rooted in place.

 Structurally, it sits somewhere between a Cuba Libre and a Paloma, swapping rum for tequila and grapefruit soda for cola.
-That puts it in familiar territory, but the combination of tequila, lime, and cola gives it a distinct profile that has kept it relevant well beyond its origins.
+That puts it in familiar territory, but the combination of tequila, lime, cola, and salt gives it a profile all its own.

 Zero-Proof Cocktail Basics